 =Companion App and Connectivity=

 Most modern exercise bikes are linked to companion apps like Peloton, Echelon, and iFit.
 While they can be used independently, many depend on the app for a quality experience—some, like the Echelon EX-8S, require a subscription to function effectively.
 We tested each bike with its app, evaluating the user interface, variety of classes and rides, instructor quality, and third-party integration.
-Although we didn't factor in price for our rankings, we noted membership costs for consideration when selecting an exercise bike.
+Although we didn't factor in price into our rankings, we considered membership costs when selecting an exercise bike.

 User Interface

 User interactions with exercise bikes vary by model.
 High-end bikes typically feature touchscreens, while budget models use basic LCDs.
-We evaluated touchscreen responsiveness, resolution, and additional features like speakers and adjustable angles.
+We evaluated touchscreen responsiveness, resolution, and additional features like speakers and adjustable display angles.
 During test rides, we adjusted settings, selected workouts, and connected Bluetooth accessories, focusing on ease of use.
-Most bikes have a similar resistance knob, with some needing quick adjustments while others require multiple turns.
+Most bikes have a similar resistance knob, with some requiring a quick adjustment while others require multiple turns.
 For models without integrated screens, we assessed their console and resistance controls, often pairing them with tablets for workout apps.

 Features

-The bikes tested come with various features that enhance the user experience.
 We focus on both the quantity and quality of these features and their impact on workouts.
 Some models offer only the basics, while others include numerous extras like heart rate monitors, dual-sided pedals, bottle holders, device shelves, dumbbells, speakers, fans, and adjustable incline/decline.
-While some features significantly enhance workouts, others may just add unnecessary complexity, like wheel lights.
+While some features significantly enhance workouts, others, like wheel lights, may just add unnecessary complexity and cost.

 Setup/Portability